The Boolean SATisfiability Problem and the orthogonal group $O(n)$: Clauses and continuous isometries of (Old version of paragraph 6 of VI 2021)

-\opt{margin_notes}{\mynote{mbh.note: this shows that the two possible defs of $t$, as a MTNP or as an action on a MTNP are equivalent}} We already remarked that there is a one to one correspondence between \mysnqG{} and $O(n)$ by (\ref{bijection_Nn_O(n)}) and thus since for our reference MTNP $P = (\Identity, \Identity)$ we can see any MTNP as the 'action' of $t(x)$ on $P$ by means of $(\Identity, t \circ \Identity(x)) = (\Identity, t(x))$.
-What we are going to show is that while the explicit form of $t \in O(n)$ depends on the basis of $\R^{n,n}$ we can define any MTNP, or its $t \in O(n)$, in a basis independent form and this allows to associate to each MTNP a set of equivalent $t \in O(n)$.
+We already remarked that there is a one to one correspondence between \mysnqG{} and $\OO{n}$ by (\ref{formula_bijection_Nn_O(n)}) and thus since for our reference MTNP $P = (\Identity, \Identity)$ we can see any MTNP as the 'action' of $t(x)$ on $P$ by means of $(\Identity, t \circ \Identity(x)) = (\Identity, t(x))$.
+What we are going to show is that while the explicit form of $t \in \OO{n}$ depends on the basis of $\R^{n,n}$ we can define any MTNP, or its $t \in \OO{n}$, in a basis independent form and this allows to associate to each MTNP a set of equivalent $t \in \OO{n}$. \opt{margin_notes}{\mynote{mbh.note: this shows that the two possible defs of $t$, as a MTNP or as an action on a MTNP are equivalent}}

-Possible other roads to explore, good questions etc: \begin{itemize} \item induction on $n$ (see below a tentative proof in this direction). \item We can build all the $n$ subgroups $O(1) \times O(n-1)$. \item Given $O(n)$ it has $2^n$ subgroups $O(k) \times O(n-k)$; is $\cup_{i = 1}^{2^n} O(k) \times O(n-k) = O(n)$ ?
-If this is true we have just to prove that if a problem is unsat then each ${\cal T}_j$ contains $2^k + 2^{n-k}$ subgroups and that their union covers $\cup_{i = 1}^{2^n} O(k) \times O(n-k)$ that probably is simpler to prove. \item The most general element of \mysnqG{} can be written either in the form $(x, t (x))$ or $(u(x), t u (x))$. \item It is NOT true that all elements of \mysnqG{} of the form $(x, t(x))$ correspond to one of the $2^n$ MTNP.
+Possible other roads to explore, good questions etc: \begin{itemize} \item induction on $n$ (see below a tentative proof in this direction). \item We can build all the $n$ subgroups $\mbox{O}(1) \times \OO{n-1}$. \item Given $\OO{n}$ it has $2^n$ subgroups $\OO{k} \times \OO{n-k}$; is $\cup_{i = 1}^{2^n} \OO{k} \times \OO{n-k} = \OO{n}$ ?
+If this is true we have just to prove that if a problem is unsat then each ${\cal T}_j$ contains $2^k + 2^{n-k}$ subgroups and that their union covers $\cup_{i = 1}^{2^n} \OO{k} \times \OO{n-k}$ that probably is simpler to prove. \item The most general element of \mysnqG{} can be written either in the form $(x, t (x))$ or $(u(x), t u (x))$. \item It is NOT true that all elements of \mysnqG{} of the form $(x, t(x))$ correspond to one of the $2^n$ MTNP.
 Counterexample in $\R^{2,2}$:

-is a MTNP given by $t_\theta = \frac{1}{\sqrt{2}} \left( \right) = t_{\frac{\pi}{4}} \in O(2)$.
+is a MTNP given by $t_\theta = \frac{1}{\sqrt{2}} \left( \right) = t_{\frac{\pi}{4}} \in \OO{2}$.
 What IS true is that exists a basis of $\R^{n,n}$ in which they take the form $\left( \right)$ with $\lambda \in \O1n$ and that $\det() \ne 0$ iff $\lambda = - \Identity$. \end{itemize}